justexo-hash/PulseMarket/RAILWAY_DEPLOYMENT.md

 1. In Railway dashboard, click "New Project"
 2. Select "Deploy from GitHub repo"
 3. Authorize Railway to access your GitHub
-4. Select your `PulseMarket` repository
+4. Select your `Polymeme` repository
 5. Railway will auto-detect it's a Node.js project and start deploying!

 ### 4. Add PostgreSQL Database